vishaldhole173/pro-stream-documentation/User/VisionStream/Manage/Breakouts/breakouts.md

 # Breakout

-A Breakout is a fundamental object in the VisionStream platform, and is essentially an encapsulation of a live streaming session.
+A Breakout is a core object in the VisionStream platform.

 ## Overview